AlokRoyChatterjee/AWS-Ecommerce-Website/README.md

 ## Overview

-The goal of the AWS Bookstore Demo App is to provide a fully-functional web application that utilizes multiple purpose-built AWS databases and native AWS components like Amazon API Gateway and AWS CodePipeline.
-Increasingly, modern web apps are built using a multitude of different databases.
-Developers break their large applications into individual components and select the best database for each job.
-Let's consider the AWS Bookstore Demo App as an example.
-The app contains multiple experiences such a shopping cart, product search and a top sellers list.
-For each of these use cases, the app makes use of a purpose-built database.
+This AWS Ecommerce Website uses multiple purpose-built AWS databases for its features and native AWS components like Amazon API Gateway and AWS CodePipeline.
+This website has user accounts, a shopping cart, product search and a top sellers list.
 This website uses a CloudFormation template:

 ## Database components